Kyle Higashioka Player Props: Yankees vs. Orioles

 Kyle Higashioka At The Plate

-- Higashioka is hitting .186 with three doubles, three home runs and six walks.
+- Higashioka is batting .181 with three doubles, three home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.